saracarsanaro/genome-analysis/NGS_tools.md

 # NGS Tools and Technologies

 ### Galaxy
-_interface designed to analyze genomic data both from publicly available databases (Ensembl, UCSC) and user-derived data_

-Galaxy can be accessed via the [Web Interface](https://usegalaxy.org/), [locally](https://galaxyproject.org/admin/get-galaxy/), [on the cloud](https://galaxyproject.org/cloudman/).
+Galaxy is an interface designed to analyze genomic data both from publicly available databases (Ensembl, UCSC) and user-derived data.
+It can be accessed via the [Web Interface](https://usegalaxy.org/), [locally](https://galaxyproject.org/admin/get-galaxy/), [on the cloud](https://galaxyproject.org/cloudman/).
 It is a great tool for small-scale DNA, RNA, ChIP, and single-cell RNA-seq analysis.

 ```
 Galaxy Workflows